akthartauqeer/trustwise_project/README.md

 ## Project Overview

 The Trustwise project is a web application built with react for the frontend and flask for the backend.
-Both the services, which can be run in Docker containers using Docker Compose.
+Both the services, which can be run in Docker containers using Docker Compose command.
+Proper instructions are given below

 ## Video Walkthrough
 https://drive.google.com/drive/folders/13tFzGCEFfi1HD5wDnt2zZ6kjPWYg0nte?usp=drive_link